www.largecents.net

 1803 S-248 Mumps Obverse

 The scarcest of the four "Mumps" varieties at R4.
-A nicely detailed coin with some minor porosity.
-This is an eBay purchase, and an upgrade to an AG specimen that I'd had ten years.
+My third example of this variety.
+I purchased it at the Summer Fun show in Orlando from one of my good copper buddies in 2012.
+A variety that's hard to find nice.
+This is an upgrade from an eBay purchase, which was an upgrade from an AG specimen that I'd had ten years.

 1803 S-249 Mumps Obverse - Corrected Fraction Reverse